 Sarah has helped hundreds of people navigate the challenges and opportunities of everyday life.
 Throughout, she remains passionate about supporting everyone to build a satisfying life.

-A busy mother to two equally busy young children, Sarah makes all-important time to enjoy cycling and the great outdoors.
+A busy mother to two equally busy young children, Sarah makes all-important time to enjoy cycling, rowing, yoga, and the great outdoors with her family.